This article is brought to you by the brand new Renault Duster, built to leave it all behind.

 Distance: 460km

 If you’re in a rush, you could book up at night after work while keeping an eye out for kangaroos.
-Dedicating day one to preparing and travelling means you get to take it slow, pit-stopping for photos and gawking at the changing landscape as the flat arid paddocks begin to turn into ranges.
+Dedicating day one to preparing and travelling means you get to take it slow, pit-stopping for photos, and gawking at the changing landscape as the flat arid paddocks begin to turn to ranges.

-All up it’s about a 5-hour drive from Adelaide.
-Once checked in at the national park’s visitor centre we claimed our temporary home among the gumtrees, prepped the fire and headed for the small hill behind the campground.
+All up, it’s about a five-hour drive from Adelaide.
+Once checked in at the national park’s visitor centre, we claimed our temporary home among the gum trees, prepped the fire, and headed for the small hill behind the campground.

 This is the perfect spot to watch the setting sun paint the towering walls of Wilpena Pound different shades of red and orange.